torsday/notebook/dev_ops/docker.md

 ## Working with Docker Containers

-CREATE a new container (either from an existing image or creating a new one):
+### CREATE a new container

+Either from an existing image or creating a new one:

 ```bash
 docker run [image name] [command to run]